Topographic surveys find the location of existing features on the land.

 .

-2. In order to prepare a topo map, it is needed to establish control points in surveyed area.
+In order to prepare a topo map, it is needed to establish control points

 (establishing the grid does not require a high degree of accuracy)